Bhutan, Nepal & the Mystical Himalayas

 Traditionally, in Hinduism, the area between the eyebrows is said to be the seat of "concealed wisdom."

-It is also said to protect against demons or bad luck.
 It also represents the third eye.
 They have also become just a decorative

 item in south Asia.
 In Nepal, it is called a tilak, a mixture of a red powder, yogurt, and grains of rice.